microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     - Processing time: Shows whether the processing time for the past 1,000 requested inserts is faster or slower than the other service.
     - Total elapsed time: Running total of time taken to process all documents.
     - If this value continues to grow higher for Cosmos DB vs. Event Hubs, that is a good indicator that the Cosmos DB requests are being throttled.
 Consider increasing the RU/s for the container.
-    - Succeeded shows number of accumulative successful inserts to the service.
+    - Succeeded shows the number of accumulative successful inserts to the service.
     - Pending are items in the bulkhead queue.
 This amount will continue to grow if the service is unable to keep up with demand.
     - Accumulative failed requests that encountered an exception.

 36. Open each of the three Event Hubs namespaces you have created for this lab.
 You should see an equal number of messages that were sent to each.
-The graph is shown on the bottom of the Overview blade.
+The graph is shown at the bottom of the Overview blade.
 Select the **Messages** metric above the graph to view the number of messages received.
 The screenshot below is of the UK South Event Hub:

     ![The Messages metric is selected for the UK South Event Hubs namespace.](media/uk-south-metrics.png 'Event Hubs Overview blade')